ADHD

 6. Find ways to think about ADHD and ADD that help make sense of their difficulties and point towards things to do to make things better.
 (Metaphors, similes, etc.)

-• ADD steering wheel problem or like a push button radio stuck on the wrong channel.
+ADD steering wheel problem or a radio stuck on the wrong channel.

 7. ADHD Reframe “Metaphor” of the Hunter in the Farmer's World- "Traits"

-• Constantly monitoring their environment (like air traffic controllers and are ready to respond to changes in the environment quickly).
+Constantly monitoring their environment (ready to respond to changes in the environment quickly).

-• Able to respond immediately to emergency situations such as an emergency landing or rescuing someone who has been in an accident.
+Able to respond immediately to emergencies such as an emergency landing or rescuing someone in an accident.

 8. ADHD-friendly jobs.
 Top 10 list.
 See below.